anna-filou/anna-filou.github.io/reading.md

   my-notes:   |-
     I can see there’s value in the insights within, but many of the anecdotes are a bit hard to believe.

     Overall the book was highly entertaining!
-Whether it’ll prove to be helpful remains to be seen, but I’d definitelly like my attitude to be more like author’s.
+Whether it’ll prove to be helpful remains to be seen, but I’d definitelly like my attitude to be more like the author’s.
 - title: Business Thinking For Designers
   read: '2024'
   cover: "/assets/books/business-thinking-for-designers.webp"
   author: Ryan Rumsey
   pages: 156
   my-notes:   |-
-    I know that if I’m going to a be a better designer, I need to learn as much as I can about the business side of things.
-In our current system, great design is not made for the sake of it, but to achieve business goals—whether or not that’s what what personally drives me.
+    In our current system, great design isn’t created for its own sake but to achieve business goals—whether or not that’s what personally drives me.

-    After reading this book and connecting the insights to my personal struggles, I feel better equiped to navigate the corporate world and partner with business leaders to build great designs that push goals&nbsp;forward.
+    After reading this book and relating its insights to my own struggles, I feel better equipped to partner with business owners in building designs that not only work great for the people who use them, but also for the business.

+    I’ll admit, I feel a bit pretentious writing this, but at the end of the day: no business = no way to earn a living as a designer.
 - title: How to design better UI Components
   read: '2024'
   cover: "/assets/books/how-to-design-better-ui-components.webp"